chumaky/docker-images/README.md

 ### Compatibility Matrix
 Table below shows which FDW version is included into which Datero release.
-If there is no official FDW release, version could be specified by the url to the corresponding source zip archive.
+If there is no official FDW release available, version could be derived from some branch or commit hash.
-Datero new version will be created once all currently included FDWs will release a version which is compatible with the latest `postgres` version.
+For example, `TDS` FDW is built from `master` branch and `Redis` FDW is built from `REL_16_STABLE` branch.

+There are also two built-in FDWs are available by default: `postgres_fdw` and `file_fdw`.
+They are part of the official postgres distribution.

 <details>
   <summary>Click to expand...</summary>